Selling your southern nest?

 If you realize a taxable gain on the sale of your U.S. property, consider strategies that can soften the impact.
 Note that you do not need to trigger losses in the U.S., as any personal tax loss in Canada can help offset the gain.

-• Consider looking for investments with unrealized losses which could be triggered to help offset this gain.
+• Consider looking for investments with unrealized losses that could be triggered to help offset this gain.

 • Use the opportunity to make a substantial charitable donation in Canada to help offset a portion of the tax liability.

 • Evaluate your currency needs and future goals.
 Should you keep the funds in USD or convert them to CAD?
-If you wish to keep some or all the proceeds from the sale in US currency, McLean & Partners Wealth can advise on individual U.S. securities, or any of our four distinct investment pools which are offered in USD, yet are considered a Canadian investment for tax purposes.
-Alternatively, you can keep the money in a USD high interest savings account.
-As of this writing, you can earn 3.65% on a USD money market fund here in Canada, versus 2.05% on a CAD money market.*
+If you wish to keep some or all of the proceeds from the sale in U.S. currency, McLean & Partners Wealth can advise on individual U.S. securities, or any of our four distinct investment pools which are offered in USD, yet are considered a Canadian investment for tax purposes.
+Alternatively, you can keep the money in a USD high interest savings account (HISA).
+As of this writing, you can earn 3.40% on a USD money market fund here in Canada, versus 2.05% on a CAD money market.*

 On the other hand, if you incur a capital loss on the sale of your property, it can be carried forward to offset future capital gains in Canada.